 Downtown Swansboro offers a variety of boutique shops and casual restaurants, many with seaside dining tables.
 I love the absence of chain restaurants; most are chef or family-owned establishments.

 My favorite Swansboro restaurant, the Saltwater Grill, becomes an ideal spot for a casual but romantic dinner.
 For breakfast, be sure to stop in Yana’s, Ye Old Drugstore Restaurant, the place to get yummy fruit fritters decorated with whipped cream and cherries.
 Isn’t it better to eat dessert first?

 Visit Hammocks Beach State Park and Bear Island

 Like North Topsail Beach, many families come to vacation in Swansboro on an annual basis.
-They typically make a day-long outing to Hammocks Beach State Park and Bear Island.
+They typically make a day-long outing to Hammocks Beach State Park (official website)and Bear Island.